RIVERS OF LIFE

-The second gospel warns us that we must take up the cross of suffering and denial in this present world if we would enter the Glory of the Lord.
+The second gospel warns us that we must take up the cross of suffering and denial in this present world if we want to enter the Glory of the Lord.

 In the fourth chapter of II Corinthians, Paul speaks of the Glory of God in the face of Christ.

-For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ.
+For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 (II Corinthians 4:6)